dan-fritchman/Thesis/content.md

 ## `ALIGN`

 Analog PnR has been a subject of several recent research efforts, many spurred by DARPA's [CRAFT](https://www.darpa.mil/program/circuit-realization-at-faster-timescales) initiative.
 The MAGICAL and ALIGN projects have been among the most prominent examples.
-[ALIGN](https://github.com/ALIGN-analoglayout/ALIGN-public) is an open-source analog PnR engine, authored by researchers at Intel Labs, the University of Minnesota, and Texas A&M University.
+[ALIGN](https://github.com/ALIGN-analoglayout/ALIGN-public) is an open-source analog PnR engine, authored by researchers at Intel Labs, the University of Minnesota, and Texas A\&M University.
 It expressly targets the automation of four broad classes of circuits: low-frequency classical analog, wireline transceivers, wireless transceiver components, and power delivery components.
 It is implemented in a combination of Python and modern C++.

 Like MAGICAL, ALIGN began with the goal of producing layout from existing, un-annotated circuit netlists.
 This goal was in part aimed for porting between technologies.
 It quickly developed a JSON-format constraint schema to aid in this process, offering a second designer-input to inform layout generation.
 ALIGN's constraint schema includes facilities to: